Local advocates want EV infrastructure roll-out to be equitable

 Attendees also had a chance to see electric vehicles and talk to EV car owners, including Hankins.

-Some free market advocates have spoken out against pdrograms like NEVI, which they consider to be government subsidies of the EV industry.
+Some free market advocates have spoken out against programs like NEVI, which they consider to be government subsidies for the EV industry.
 One critic, president of local fossil fuel distributor Hightowers Petroleum Co.’s Stephen Hightower, said the following in an opinion piece with the Columbus Dispatch earlier this month:

 “We didn’t get thousands of fueling stations across Ohio through social engineering or government subsidies, and we shouldn’t use such tactics to create an EV charging network.
 Instead, let’s allow competition, innovation, and the free market to thrive.”